 Seven types of errors - \textit{Test Case Failure, Misremembered Name, Incompatible Operation, Execution Timeout, Non-existent Key, Unassigned Variable, and Infinite Recursion} - usually involve specific logic and functionality of the code.
 They require understanding the specific requirements of the problem and the expected output of test cases, and cannot be resolved with simple rules.
 These errors do not meet the criteria of consistency and predictability, locality, and low complexity, and thus cannot be automatically fixed.

-\begin{mdframed}[nobreak=true] \textbf{Answer to RQ3:} Errors amenable to automated fixing should meet three crucial criteria: high consistency and predictability, high locality, and low complexity of fix.
-Based on these criteria, we identified three types of errors suitable for automated fixing including Missing Import, Function Overflow, and Inconsistent Indentation. \end{mdframed}
+\begin{mdframed}[nobreak=true] \textbf{Answer to RQ3:} We identified three types of errors suitable for automated fixing including Missing Import, Function Overflow, and Inconsistent Indentation because these errors possess high consistency and predictability, high locality, and low fixing complexity. \end{mdframed}